AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

     **Result:** The AVEVA™ Connect home page is displayed.

     **Note:** If you attempt a sign-in ten times consecutively with a wrong password from the same location (IP address), then your login will be blocked.
-If this happens, contact AVEVA™ Global Customer Support to unlock your account.
+If this happens, contact [AVEVA™ Customer Support](https://softwaresupport.aveva.com) to unlock your account.

 1. From the AVEVA™ Connect home page, click on the folder that represents your organization's services.